intel/program-optimization-advice-exploration-scripts/README.md

 ## Container maintance (under `container` directory)
 Generally, there are two special image tags (`qaas:development` and `qaas:production`).
 - `qaas:development` : Most recent image under development
-- `qaas:production` : Stable production image to be used by general users
+- `qaas:production` : Stable production image to be used by general users.
+By default `build-local-image.sh` builds local image using this image.

 We also require all images to be tagged with some name meaningful to QaaS image development.
 - `qaas:`_other-tag_ : _other-tag_ should provide some idea what the image is about.